FernandoRocha88/WalkthroughProject02/README.md

 ## ML Business Case

-### ChurnClf
+### Predict Churn
+#### Classification Model
 * We want a ML model to predict if a prospect will churn or not, based on historical data from customer base, which doesn't include tenure and total charges, since these values are zero for a prospect.
-It is a supervised model, a 2-class, single-label, classification model: 0 (no churn), 1 (yes churn)
+The target variable is categorical and contains 2-classes.
+We consider a **classification model**, it is a supervised model, a 2-class, single-label, classification model output: 0 (no churn), 1 (yes churn)
 * Our ideal outcome is provide to our sales team a reliable insight on how to onboard customer with a higher sense of loyalty.
 * The model success metrics are
 	* at least 85% Recall for Churn, on train and test set (We don't want to miss a potential churner)